maggiben/rocko_decoy/website/content/learn/how-does-defi-borrowing-collateral-work/index.md

 ## Liquidation: The What and the Why

 A liquidation event occurs when the value of a borrower's collateral falls below a required threshold.
 This is where things get messy.
-Your collateral could be sold off to pay back the loan, often at a penalty.
+Your collateral could be sold off to pay back the [crypto loan](https://rocko.co), often at a penalty.
 For borrowers, the consequences are clear: loss of valuable assets and a potential financial setback.

 ## Factors Leading to Liquidation